ThemezerNX/LayoutDocs/docs/guide/8-messages/index.md

 # Custom Messages/Text/Translations

-It's possible to edit any text shown in a menu by editing the strings file
+It's possible to edit any text shown in a menu by editing the strings file.
+This is not supported by the Switch Themes Injector.

 ## Info